Concepts

 |---|---|

-| Digital Trust | Data hosting in France and GDPR compliance. |
+| Digital trust | Data hosting in France and GDPR compliance. |

-| Security | Highly secure platform, certified SecNumCloud, HDS (Hébergement des Données de Santé), ISO 27001 and ISAE 3402 type II. |
+| Security | Highly secure platform, certified SecNumCloud, HDS (Health Data Hosting), ISO 27001 and ISAE 3402 type II. |

-| High Availability | Platform availability rate of 99.99%, measured monthly, maintenance windows included. |
+| High availability | Platform availability rate of 99.99%, measured monthly, including maintenance windows. |

 | Resilience | Implementation of business continuity or disaster recovery plans as needed. |